 Style: Plastic with stone finish

-If this product is anything to go by, then it’s not hard to understand just why they’re so highly acclaimed.
+If this product is anything to go by, then it’s not hard to understand just why they’re so highly acclaimed with its flat back design.

-Along with the stylish, aged-wood finish, a highlight of this high-brand Rain Barrel is the brass spigot which is placed higher up than on other models.
+Along with the stylish, aged-wood finish and flat back design, a highlight of this high-brand Rain Barrel is the spigot which is placed higher up than on other models.

 Together with the separate hose attachments, this makes filling up your watering can a breeze, and even means you can run your hose or sprinkler on the lawn while simultaneously filling your can to tend to those flowers.